FACTS: A Factored State-Space Framework For World Modelling: Related Works

 Multivariate time-series forecasting (MTSF) and object-centric representation learning (OCRL) both involve working with noisy, high-dimensional sequential data, making them critical benchmarks for evaluating world models with significant real-world impact.
 We chose to assess our models on these tasks because they exemplify the primary challenge of spatial-temporal learning.
 Existing MTSF methods either struggle to effectively model long-term temporal dependencies~\citep{salinas2020deepar,zhang2023crossformer,Yuqietal2023patchtst} or fail to effectively leverage the cross-variate regularities in high-dimensional inputs~\citep{wu2021autoformer,zhou2022fedformer,wu2022timesnet,zeng2023dlinear,wang2023timemixer}, resulting in inaccuracies in future-state forecasting.
 Two notable models in the field, iTransformer~\citep{liu2023itransformer} and S-Mamba~\citep{wang2024smamba}, also have limitations. iTransformer suffers from the quadratic scaling of transformers, making it difficult to capture long-term dependencies, while S-Mamba struggles with handling the spatial structures of the data.
 Object-centric representations, or ``slots'', are designed to capture ``objects'', i.e. solving the binding problem~\citep{greff2020binding}.
-Our goal is to capture modularities, or ``factors'', that remain invariant across sequences, framing the discovery of spatial regularities in history compression as another instance of the binding problem.
+Our goal is more general: we aim to capture modularities, or ``factors'', that remain invariant across sequences, framing the discovery of spatial regularities in history compression as another instance of the binding problem.
 Although a philosophical discussion on whether these ``factors'' should align with common-sense ``objects'' is beyond the scope of this paper, OCRL is closely related and serves as a good demonstration of our approach.
 OCRL originated from the \textit{vision-as-inverse-Bayes} framework~\citep{yuille2006vision}, initially applied to images~\citep{burgess2019monet,greff2019multi,locatello2020objectcentric}, later extended to videos~\citep{nanbo2020learning,kipf2023savi}, and developed into object-centric world models~\citep{lin2020gswm,kipf2019contrastive,wu2022slotformer,stanic2023learning}.
 Recent OCRL works heavily rely on the Slot Attention (SA) mechanism~\citep{locatello2020objectcentric} for object discovery, which is closely related to our routing modules.
 We view the SA, which also satisfies the LPE and RPI properties, as a suitable but computationally expensive alternative to~\eqref{eq:attn_rout}.
+In addition to MTSF and OCRL, because FACTS leverages its graph-structured memory for spatial-temporal prediction, it is also closely related to geometric modelling and learning~\citep{bronstein2017geometric,wu2020gnnsurvey}.
+In this paper, we demonstrate FACTS' potential for handling non-Euclidean data through long-term graph node prediction experiments.